Huge chess pieces made of natural wood for the garden - Giant Chess

 Description

-Giant Scacci chess pieces are exceptionally large, handcrafted, and made from Teak wood.
+Extra-large Giant Scacci chess pieces are handcrafted from Teak wood.

-Predecessors of modern chess likely stem from cultural contact between India and China.
-In the 15th century, a major reform of the game’s rules took place.
-In subsequent centuries, European chess masters contributed significantly to research on the game.
-The history of modern chess tournaments begins with the London tournament in 1851.
+The precursors of modern chess likely stem from cultural contact between India and China.
+In the 15th century, there was a major reform of the game’s rules.
+In subsequent centuries, especially European chess masters contributed to the study of the game.
+The history of contemporary chess tournaments begins with the London tournament in 1851.
 The rivalry between Steinitz and Zukertort in 1886 is considered the first World Chess Championship.
 The oldest European text containing the rules of chess is a rhyme written in Hebrew by the Jewish Spanish poet-philosopher Abraham ibn Ezra (1089-1164).
-By the end of the 15th century, the modern chess rules were established: pawns could move two squares on their first move, bishops could move diagonally as far as they wanted (before jumping exactly two squares), and the queen could move in all eight directions as far as she wanted (before only one square diagonally), thus transforming from the weakest to the most powerful piece on the board.
+By the late 15th century, modern chess rules were established: pawns could move two squares on their first move, bishops could move diagonally as far as they wanted (before jumping exactly two squares), and the queen could move in all eight directions as far as she wanted (before only one square diagonally), thus transforming from the weakest to the most powerful piece on the board.

 In 1616, the first chess manual in German was published: “Das Schach- oder König-Spiel” by Gustavus Selenus.
 In 1927, the first Chess Olympiad was held in London.
 After Alekhine’s death in 1946, the World Chess Federation FIDE (founded in 1924 in Paris by FIDE) took over the organization of the World Chess Championships.

 Like all wood, teak is a “living” material.
 Over time, cracks may appear, making these pieces look more unique.
 Teak is one of the most weather-resistant woods and is mainly used in shipbuilding.
 Wooden chess pieces made from teak are easy to maintain.
-Simply clean them occasionally from dust or rain stains with a damp cloth.
+Simply clean them occasionally from dust or rain spots with a damp cloth.
 Since wood is a “living” material, slight changes may occur over time.
-Cracks can develop due to continuous wood movement.
+Cracks can develop due to the ongoing movement of the wood.
 Nevertheless, wood is a very warm and beautiful material, unlike plastic, which tends to be cold.
 In the case of teak wood, with its characteristic grain and unique coloration, these features are even more noticeable.
-It is precisely these changes in the wood that make each piece or any carpentry element more interesting and unique.
+In fact, changes in the wood make each piece or any carpentry element even more interesting and one-of-a-kind.

-Note: These chess pieces should not be regarded merely as figures; they should also be considered wooden art objects.
-This means they are not suitable for children, and they should not be dropped or knocked over, as this could cause dents or damage to the elements.
+Note: these chess figures should not be regarded merely as game pieces; they should also be appreciated as wooden art.
+This means they are not suitable for children and should not be dropped or knocked over, as this could cause dents or damage to the elements.

-In short: you certainly don’t need to wear gloves when touching these figures, but you should handle them gently.
+In short: you certainly don’t need to wear gloves when touching these figures, but they should be handled with care.
 Given that teak wood is highly resistant to weather conditions (teak is mainly used in the shipbuilding industry), it is still very advisable to cover the figures or store them indoors when not in use or in very harsh weather conditions.
 This also applies to many other materials, such as plastics.

 Manufacturer information